10 point CV checklist for maximum success

 - Proofread your CV, then do it again, then get someone else to read it.
 Hint – read your CV out-loud, it helps to highlight any areas that don’t flow well

-- Don’t include reference details but do include “References provided on request”
+- Don’t include reference details but instead, simply include “References provided on request”.
+This saves space, and also mitigates against your referees being contacted before you’re ready!

-- Keep your CV to 2 – 4 A4 pages whenever possible, play with the margins and font size if needed.
+- Keep your CV between two and four 4 A4 pages whenever possible.
+Play with the margins and font size if needed.
 Cut out any unnecessary details.

-- Make sure that you include all your technical skills – many recruiters and HR departments use keyword search engines to look through candidates
+- Make sure that you include all the technical skills that you have – many recruiters and HR departments use keyword search engines to look through CVs

 - Explain any gaps in your employment